gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Hold on!"
 Grappa Gas shouted, reaching for him just a moment too late.
-Thokmay cried out as he fell through the hole in the cloud and splashed into the ice-cold fishpond.
+Thokmay cried out as he fell through the cloud and splashed into the ice-cold fishpond.

 His head burst above water a moment later.